-Taste & Odor Event-May 2015
+Taste & Odor Event-April 2017

->

-> Greenwood CPW water customers may notice an unusual taste and odor in the drinking water over the next couple of weeks.
+Greenwood CPW water customers may notice an unusual taste and odor in the drinking water over the next couple of weeks.
 Seasonally, during this time of year, algae growing in Lake Greenwood will produce organic compounds that will cause taste and odor in the drinking water.
 The water will have an earthy or musty taste and odor but the water is still safe to drink.
 Powdered activated carbon is added to the lake water in sufficient amounts to remove the organic compounds that cause the taste and odor.
 Greenwood CPW works diligently around the clock to maintain excellent water quality that exceeds federal and state drinking water standards.
 Please report any unusual water quality concerns you may have and thank you for your patience during this event.

 Welcome to the Commissioners of Public Works in Greenwood, SC!

 The next board meeting of the Commissioners of Public Works will be Thursday, May 11, 2017 at 10:00 am.